 The VOLCANO Project aims to develop and test a learning pathway for the target groups of indigenous BME, migrants and refugee populations who are economically inactive, and who have second or additional language to the host country for entry into the social care sector within healthcare provision.
-The project will provide language level testing, skills and competencies audits which will match to the sector, combined with vocational language courses and practical work experience.
+The project provided language level testing, skills and competencies audits which matched to the sector, combined with vocational language courses and practical work experience.
 This is a growth sector for Europe as our populations ages; currently there are an anticipated 8.4% (18 million) jobs in the EU in this sector.

 The project has five main objectives: